John Donley Adams

-Early and family life
+Early life and education

 Adams is the youngest of four brothers.
-His grandfather, Rev. Theodore F. Adams (1898–1980), led the First Baptist Church of Richmond (1936–1968), and the Baptist World Alliance (1955-1960).
+His grandfather, the Rev. Theodore F. Adams (1898–1980), led the First Baptist Church of Richmond (1936–1968), and the Baptist World Alliance (1955-1960).
 He was born into the prominent Adams family and is the third cousin, seven times removed, of US President John Adams.
 After graduation from Midlothian High School, Adams attended the Virginia Military Institute (VMI) and became executive officer of the VMII Corps of Cadets.
 Adams graduated from VMI as a distinguished graduate with a bachelor's degree in economics in 1996.

-Military service and legal education

 After commissioning out of VMI as an ensign in the U.S. Navy, Adams served two tours of duty, from 1996 to 2000, including deployment to Iraq during the decade-long Operation Southern Watch.
 Adams lived in Pearl Harbor, Hawaii, as well as Virginia Beach during his military service.
 Upon leaving the Navy in 2000, Adams attended the University of Virginia School of Law in Charlottesville, where he became managing editor of the law review.
 After graduation, he clerked for Judge David B. Sentelle of the United States Court of Appeals for the District of Columbia Circuit in 2003–2004.
 After working at Hunton & Williams, LLP, he clerked for Justice Clarence Thomas at the United States Supreme Court in 2006–2007.